JosephSummerhays/midtermReview/css/selectors/README.md

 When there's a conflict between two rules, CSS chooses the "more specific" one.
 For example a rule for `a` is less specific than a rule for `div a`.
 In most cases, your general intuition about specificity holds.
 For details about how specificity is calculated, see the non essential section.

 # Non essential, but interesting
 This non essential section is not on the midterm, but can be important for developing.
+Start by studying other sections of the midterm review.

 ### Non essential selectors
 A selector can have any number of classes on a single element.
 For example,